Professional wrestling double-team maneuvers: Wishbone

 This move, named after the tradition of pulling on a wishbone, sees two wrestlers each take hold of an opponent's leg (who is lying face up on the mat) and yank them in opposite directions, stretching out the groin area.
 This version is not to be confused with the submission hold of the same name.

 Pop-up, double knee facebreaker

 This move begins with the two opponents rushing towards the attacker who then flings the opponent vertically up into the air.
 The move is finished by catching the opponent and performing a double knee facebreaker.
 This move was innovated and popularized by Kevin Owens and Chris Jericho.
 They called it the Pop-up "Codebreaker".

+AEW tag team FTR uses a different version of this move which sees Harwood performing a flapjack against a charging opponent to elevate them to which Wheeler leaps upwards to catch the falling opponent into the double knee facebreaker.
+They use this as a finisher dubbed the Shatter Machine as FTR.
+The duo renamed the move to the "Goodnight Express", an homage to The Midnight Express, and they later renamed the move again to the "Big Rig" after the late Brodie Lee before returning to the “Shatter Machine” name in 2023.

 Russian legsweep, clothesline combination

 One wrestler would begin a Russian legsweep as another wrestler hit the opponent with a clothesline, forcing the opponent hard back down to the mat.
 This move is popularized by The Authors of Pain as the "Last Chapter".